makerdao/sai/README.md

 89.000000000000000000

 # We can examine the cup details, `tab` and `ink` representing
-# the amount of debts and the amount of collateral respectively
+# the amount of debt and the amount of collateral respectively
 $ sai --cup 62 cup
 cup id 62...
 lad: 0x(...)